ericelliott/react-easy-universal/doc/tests.md

 ## Server functional Tests

 Server functional tests hit the server routes without loading the client, testing that the expected responses are delivered.
+Server functional tests may hit the network, third party APIs, and database resources.